FerrisMind/Calcutron/README.md

-# Calcutron - Calculator
+# Calcutron

-A calculator application implemented in Rust using the Iced GUI framework.
-Features a traditional calculator UX similar to Microsoft or Apple calculators with RPN (Reverse Polish Notation) functionality.
+A Calcutron application implemented in Rust using the Iced GUI framework.
+Features a traditional Calcutron UX similar to Microsoft or Apple Calcutron with RPN (Reverse Polish Notation) functionality.

 ## Features

-- **Traditional Calculator UI**: Familiar layout and interaction pattern similar to standard calculators
+- **Traditional Calcutron UI**: Familiar layout and interaction pattern similar to standard Calcutron
 - **RPN Functionality**: Supports Reverse Polish Notation calculations for advanced users
 - **Basic Operations**: Addition, subtraction, multiplication, and division
 - **Stack Visualization**: Shows the current state of the calculation stack